jchip/universal-nvm/README.md

 ### Using Git Bash on Windows

-If you want to use nvm with Git Bash after installing on Windows via PowerShell:
+If you want to use Universal NVM with Git Bash after installing on Windows via PowerShell:

 1. First install nvm using PowerShell (see instructions above)
 2. Open Git Bash